AttilaVM/astrea-front-end/readme.md

 #### Dynamic ray sampling resolution in the fragment shader.

-This would highly increase the fragment shader complexity, and possibly less performant than mipmapping.
+This would highly increase the fragment shader complexity, and possibly is less performant than mipmapping.

 ### Revisit GLSL code